PGOT: A Physics-Geometry Operator Transformer for Complex PDEs

 \paragraph{Metrics and Implementation.} We adopt the relative $L^2$ error as the primary evaluation metric.
 For industrial benchmarks, we additionally report aerodynamic coefficient errors and Spearman's rank correlation.
 PGOT is configured with $L=8$ PhysGeoBlocks, with other hyperparameters adapted to each task.
 All experiments are conducted on NVIDIA A100 GPUs and repeated three times.
-Comprehensive details on metrics, training configurations, and hyperparameters are provided in Appendix~\ref{app:metrics}.
+Comprehensive details on metrics, training configurations, and hyperparameters are provided in Appendix~B.2 and Appendix~B.3.